Probate Q&A Series

 Heirs have several tools to protect property they stand to inherit:

 1. Request a formal accounting.
 Under G.S.
 28A-21-1, an heir can petition the clerk for an accounting of the estate.
 This lets you review assets, creditor claims and disbursements.
-If you spot errors or suspect improper valuations, you can file objections under G.S.
+If you spot errors or suspect improper valuations, you can file exceptions under G.S.
 28A-21-2.

 5. Request a bond or additional security.
 Ask the court to require the PR to post a bond.
 A bond protects you if the PR mismanages estate funds or fails to distribute proceeds correctly.